-The CLIP trial is a singular step towards addressing the excess maternal and perinatal mortality that derive from the failure to identify and rapidly manage pre-eclampsia and eclampsia at the community level in LMICs.
+The CLIP Trials are a singular step towards addressing the excess maternal and perinatal mortality that derive from the failure to identify and rapidly manage pre-eclampsia and eclampsia at the community level in LMICs.

 To reduce pre-eclampsia-related, and all-cause, maternal and perinatal mortality and major morbidity by 20% or more in intervention clusters in Ogun State (Nigeria), Maputo and Gaza Province (Mozambique), Sindh Province (Pakistan) and in Karnataka State (India).